alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/11_citation_and_provenance.md

 [Official Confirmation Link]

-This citation confirms recognized existence through the source-line.
+This citation points to confirmed recognized existence through the source-line.

 It does not create merger.